 “Even with equal utilization and access to care, we continued to see this clear disparity in blacks vs. whites,” Dr. Mai Nguyen-Huynh told MDedge.com.

 The Shake, Rattle, and Roll study was started to analyze the effects a healthy lifestyle would have on African Americans.
-It consisted of three parts: participants focused on “shaking” the salt habit, “rattling” blood pressure medications, and the hospital would focus on “rolling” results into clinical practices.
+It consisted of three parts: participants focused on “shaking” the salt habit, “rattling” blood pressure medications, and the hospital would focus on “rolling” results in clinical practices.
 The study had 1,600 patients, and results were collected over the course of a year.
 Seventy percent of participants were women.

 Through the study, patients volunteered for advanced monitoring and were subject to a urine sodium test at any point during the study.
 Patients had in-person counseling to identify pressure points and areas of opportunity, consistent blood pressure checks, intensified pharmacotherapy, and spironolactone for patients struggling to control hypertension despite being on various controlled medications.
-Exercise was also incorporated into the program, as weight loss could help decrease blood pressure and a new study has even linked weight to socioeconomic status.
+The exercise was also incorporated into the program, as weight loss could help decrease blood pressure and a new study has even linked weight to socioeconomic status.
 Each patient also had access to 16 phone sessions and bi-monthly group sessions.
 Additionally, a detailed workbook spanned eight sessions and helped patients keep track of their goals.

 Despite the program’s success, it’s been difficult to pinpoint exactly where the improvements have derived from.
 There was no change in compliance with medication, nor was there a change in salt intake.
 Outpatient primary care also remained the same, and there weren’t any significant weight changes among the group.

-Dr. Nguyen-Huynhn believes that success may be attributed to execution of the program.
+Dr. Nguyen-Huynhn believes that success may be attributed to the execution of the program.
 In today’s tech culture, it’s possible that participants took a liking to the virtual-based assistance, where they could call in for help and monitor their own progress with the proper tools.
 Kaiser continues to analyze the data to better pinpoint exactly what made the program so successful among the African American patients.